jokubasver/yart/README.md

 ## To-do:

+ - Fix framerate get and test buttons (doesn't properly set the values and also gives socket timeout error)
+ - Fix Mertens merge (right now it cranks contrast to the max for some reason)
+ - Add support for RAW capturing and DNG conversion with PyDNG: https://github.com/schoolpost/PyDNG
  - Add support for TMC2209 UART: https://github.com/Chr157i4n/TMC2209_Raspberry_Pi
- - Fix GUI from latest yart changes merged in to yart_gui
- - Add support for RAW capturing and DNG conversion with PyDNG: https://github.com/schoolpost/PyDNG

 ## Original Text: